-Public Commentary - Reserved Time:
+Public Commentary

 During the time designated as Public Commentary, those wishing to address Council will be recognized by the Chair to speak for up to three minutes.
-Prior to 5:00 p.m. on the day of a meeting, all speakers must sign up with A total of 10 speakers shall be allowed to address Council during the time designated as Public Commentary - Reserved Time by signing up with the City Clerk either in person or by telephone using the process described below.
+Prior to 5:00 p.m. on the day of the meeting, all speakers must sign up with City Clerk either in person or by telephone using the process described below.